 - Resistance is defined as the opposition to current

-- For a given potential difference: The higher the resistance the lower the current
+- For a given potential difference, then, the higher the resistance the lower the current

-- The resistance R of a conductor is defined as the ratio of the potential difference V across to the current I in it
+Resistance of a component is the ratio of the potential difference and current

 - Resistance is measured in Ohms (Ω)